 Scatter the gruyere cheese over the top of the gratin.
 And into the oven it goes.

 All that’s left now is the the waiting.
-Set your timer for 25 minutes and let the gratin bake.
-Once your timer goes off, check it and see if the top has browned a bit and the gratin is bubbling.
+Set your timer for 25 minutes and let it bake.
+Once your timer goes off, check it and see if the top has browned a bit and it is bubbling.
 If so take it out.
 If not, a few more minutes.